antoniojoseha/antoniojoseha/README.md

 - 👋 Hi, I’m @antoniojoseha
-- 👀 I’m interested in Front-end Develop
+- 👀 I’m interested in Front-end Develop, already learned HTML and CSS
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning Javascript
 - 💞️ I’m looking to collaborate on everyone's projects
 - 📫 How to reach me @antoniojoseha on twitter